Uruguayan Air Force Flight 571: Avalanche

-Close to midnight on 29 October and sixteen days after the crash, an avalanche struck the fuselage while the survivors were asleep, almost completely filling the fuselage with snow and ice and smothering eight people to death: Enrique Platero, Liliana Methol, Gustavo Nicolich, Daniel Maspons, Juan Menendez, Diego Storm, Carlos Roque and Marcelo Perez.
+Close to midnight on 29 October and sixteen days after the crash, an avalanche struck the fuselage while the survivors were asleep, almost filling the fuselage with snow and ice and smothering eight people to death: Enrique Platero, Liliana Methol, Gustavo Nicolich, Daniel Maspons, Juan Menendez, Diego Storm, Carlos Roque and Marcelo Perez.
 The death of Perez, rugby team captain and leader of the survivors, along with the loss of Liliana Methol, who had nursed many injured passengers "like a mother and a saint", were particularly difficult to bear for the remaining survivors.
 At 34 years old and the mother of four children, Methol was the last of the five female passengers to perish; the survivors made an agreement that her body would not be touched.

-The avalanche completely buried the fuselage filling it to within 1 m of the ceiling.
+The avalanche completely buried the fuselage, filling it to within 1 m of the ceiling.
 The survivors trapped inside quickly realized they would soon run out of air.
 Parrado took a metal pole from the luggage racks and used it to pry open one of the cockpit windscreens and to poke a hole through the snow for fresh air.
 On the morning of 31 October they were able to dig an exit tunnel with considerable difficulty from the cockpit to the surface, only to be faced with a blizzard that made them crawl back into the fuselage.
 Despite the other extreme hardships that the group endured on the mountain, survivor José Luis Inciarte referred to the avalanche as the worst part of the entire 72-day ordeal.

-The blizzard raged furiously for three days trapping the survivors together with the bodies of the deceased inside the snow-filled fuselage.
-On the third day they began to eat the flesh of their newly deceased friends.
+The blizzard raged furiously for three days, trapping the survivors together with the bodies of the deceased inside the snow-filled fuselage.
+On the third day, they began to eat the flesh of their newly deceased friends.
 Parrado later said: "It was soft and greasy, streaked with blood and bits of wet cartilage.
 I gagged hard when I placed it in my mouth."

 With Perez dead, Daniel Fernández and cousins Eduardo and Fito Strauch assumed the leadership of the group.
 They took over harvesting the flesh from the deceased and distributing it for others to eat.

-Before the avalanche a few survivors insisted the only way to survive would be to climb over the mountains to get help.
+Before the avalanche, a few survivors insisted the only way to survive would be to climb over the mountains to get help.
 Because the co-pilot kept repeating before he died that the aircraft had overflown Curicó, the survivors believed the Chilean countryside was closest at only a few kilometres to the west.
-Unbeknownst to them, they had crashed deep in the Andes mountain range and the Chilean countryside was a distant 89 km to the west.
-As the days passed, with the onset of summer the temperature rose and the snow that had buried the fuselage began to melt away.
+Unbeknownst to them, they had crashed deep in the Andes mountain range, and the Chilean countryside was a distant 89 km to the west.
+As the days passed, with the onset of summer, the temperature rose, and the snow that had buried the fuselage began to melt away.